Mule (software)

 Mule is a lightweight enterprise service bus (ESB) and integration framework provided by MuleSoft.
-The platform is Java-based but, can broker interactions between other platforms such as .NET using web services or sockets.
+It has a Java-based platform and can also act as broker for interactions between other platforms such as .NET using web services or sockets.

-The architecture is a scalable, distributable object broker that can handle interactions across legacy systems, in-house applications, and almost all modern transports and protocols.
+It has a scalable and distributable object broker architecture that can manage interactions across legacy systems, in-house applications, and modern transports and protocols.